This policy is currently under review. Until we publish the new policy, this version remains valid and applicable.

 - Registrar means a medical practitioner who is enrolled in the Vocational Training Pathway.

 - Examinations refers to the Applied Knowledge Test (AKT), Key Feature Problems (KFP) and Clinical Examination, which depending on the time of sitting, is the Objective Structured Clinical Exam (OSCE), Remote Clinical Exam (RCE) or Clinical Competency Exam (CCE).

 5. Eligibility requirements for AGPT and RVTS Registrars

 The following examination eligibility requirements apply to both AGPT and RVTS Registrars.

 5.1 Registrars must hold current Australian medical registration at all times while on the Vocational Training Pathway and to be eligible for the examinations.
 Candidates must disclose any restrictions on their practise or changes to their medical registration to the RACGP.
-Failure to do this will be handled as per the Educational Misconduct Policy.
+Failure to do this will be handled as per the Academic Misconduct Policy.

 5.2 Registrars must be a financial RACGP member from the time of joining the Vocational Training Pathway and throughout their candidature.